310mc/https-310mc.github.io-tl/source/_posts/climax/tears_of_shooting_stars.md

 The only notable thing about me is my appearance… There’s no way anyone could ever love me for who I really am…

 The only people who wouldn’t eventually leave me are my family…
+{% endbubble %}

+{% bubble Midori sad4 %}
-So is it really that strange that I wanna devote myself to my family—to the greengrocer shop…?
+So is it really that strange that I wanna devote myself to my family — to the greengrocer store…?

 Ryuseitai may be *like* a family, but you’re not actually my parents or my siblings!

 And anyway, it was only by mistake that I took the idol course in the first place… Then I somehow managed to pass it, and in the end I had no choice but to go to this academy…

-I’ve always just wanted to run away from everything I can't stand… It’s scary after all, and painful… School exams in particular are tough and ridiculously awful…
+I’ve always just wanted to run away from everything I can't stand… It’s painful and scary… School exams in particular are tough and ridiculously awful…

 All I wanted was to get through this course as easily as possible…
+{% endbubble %}

+{% bubble Midori cry %}
 I’m only here out of dumb luck!
 I shouldn’t be here when there are so many others who would love to be in my place!

 I don’t deserve to be loved by so many people!
 I don’t deserve to feel the blessings of being an idol!

-After all, it’s not like I can continue being an idol for the rest of my life…
+And anyway, it's not like I can continue being an idol for the rest of my life…

 Only few people could ever do that… You’d need to want it with all your heart…